Natasha is a writer, artisan, and recent graduate with a Master of the Arts in Teaching.

-I was blissfully mid-bight on a mango last year when someone cheerfully announced that mangos were related to poison ivy.
+I was blissfully mid-bite on a mango last year when someone cheerfully announced that mangos were related to poison ivy.
 I couldn't have dropped the mango faster!
 Outside and nowhere near a source of running water, I frantically poured my water bottle's contents over my hands and tried wiping my mouth and lips off on my sleeve.
-I wasn't entirely sure this other person was correct, but I am highly allergic to poison ivy and thought if there was even a chance I'd better play it safe!
+I wasn't entirely sure this other person was correct, but I am highly allergic to poison ivy and thought if there was even a chance, I'd better play it safe!
 I spent the rest of my day panicking, envisioning contact dermatitis on my lips and maybe even inside my mouth.
 What about the inside of my throat?
-How much mango had I eaten?
+How much of the mango had I eaten?

 Are Mangos Related to Poison Ivy?

-Urushiol is what causes people with a developed sensitivity to have what is oficially called contact dermatitis, also known as a painful skin irritation/rash.
+Urushiol is what causes people with a developed sensitivity to have what is officially called contact dermatitis, also known as a painful skin irritation/rash.
 You aren't born allergic to urushiol—it is a developed sensitivity.
 Some people, particularly those of Native American descent, never develop this sensitivity.
 Once you have it, though, it will probably just get worse each time you are exposed.
 The first time I got poison ivy, it was barely a rash.
 The next time I got poison ivy, it turned into a horrible mess that made one of my eyes literally swell shut and resulted in a quick trip to the doctor for antihistamines and steroids!
 Other, subsequent exposures have resulted in weeping sores and even bleeding, and lasted over a month.
 Yikes!

-If you've developed a urushiol sensitivity, you can have contact dermatitis from your first contact with a mango.
+If you've developed an urushiol sensitivity, you can have contact dermatitis from your first contact with a mango.
 As fun as it may sound, scratch mango picking off your next Floridian or Hawaiian vacation to-do list if you even suspect you might be allergic to poison ivy or sumac.
 While most cases of urushiol sensitivity only result in skin irritation, it can actually lead to anaphylaxis.